cesarsotovalero/cesarsotovalero.github.io/_posts/2020/2020-06-08-diversity-driven-software-debloat.md

 } // end Class Foo
 {% endhighlight %}

 As we observe, the variable `RADIO`, initialized with a final static integer literal, is a compile-time constant.
 Compile-time constants get inlined by the JVM bytecode compiler.
-This way, if we use it from another class (e.g. by calling `Foo.RADIO`), then the class `Foo` will not be considered as used, at the bytecode level.
+This way, if we use it from another class (e.g., by calling `Foo.RADIO`), then the class `Foo` will not be considered as used, at the bytecode level.
 However, if we remove this class, the program will not compile.

 There are many more examples like the two described above: including interfaces, annotation, lambda expressions, and implicit constructors.
 So, it is clear for me the fact that none tool is able to cover all the variety of bytecode constructs coming from real-world Java programs.